 The Chicago Board of Trade (CBOT) wanted to diversify the options market to boost trading.
 In 1973, it established a new organization, the Chicago Board Options Exchange (CBOE).8 Nearly a century after Russel Sage introduced options officially in the US markets, the Chicago Board Options Exchange (CBOE) and the Options Clearing Corporation (OCC) were formed.

 The Options Clearing Corporation (OCC) is the largest equity derivatives clearing organization across the globe, which is monitored by the Commodities Futures Trading Commission (CFTC) and the US Securities and Exchange Commission (SEC).
-The OCC acts as the issuer as well as the guarantor for options and futures contracts.
+The OCC acts as the issuer and the guarantor for options and futures contracts.

 Initially, trading was only available on 16 listed companies.
 However, nearly 911 contracts were traded.9 By the end of April, the average daily volume at CBOE surpassed the over-the-counter options market.

-The Chicago Board Options Exchange played a significant role in the standardization of publicly traded stock options.
+The Chicago Board Options Exchange played a significant role in standardizing publicly traded stock options.
 Before the formation of the CBOE, over-the-counter options trading was highly unstandardized, which led to an inefficient and illiquid options trading market.

-With the CBOE standardizing the stock options, traders were finally able to trade call options, and the Options Clearing Corporation or OCC’s performance guarantee the market maker system’s liquidity.
+With the CBOE standardizing the stock options, traders were finally able to trade call options, and the Options Clearing Corporation or OCC’s performance guaranteed the market maker system’s liquidity.

 This is the structure followed even today.
 In 1982, the OCC recorded an average daily options contract volume of 500,000 contracts per day.
 The OCC saw a record of 30,006,663 option contracts traded in a single day in 2008.19